amdad121/laravel-cloudflared-valet/README.md

 # Cloudflared for Laravel

-This package is the Laravel companion for the [vite-plugin-cloudflared](https://github.com/aerni/vite-plugin-cloudflared).
-It provides Artisan commands to easily manage Cloudflare Tunnels for your Laravel development environment.
+An oppinionated package to help you create and manage Cloudflare Tunnels for your Laravel projects.

-## Features

-- **Easy Tunnel Management**: Create, run, and delete Cloudflare Tunnels with simple Artisan commands
-- **Automatic DNS Configuration**: Automatically creates DNS records for your application and Vite dev server
-- **Laravel Herd Integration**: Seamlessly integrates with Laravel Herd for local development

-## Requirements

-- `cloudflared` CLI tool installed on your local machine
-- PHP 8.2 or higher
-- Laravel 11.x or 12.x
-- Laravel Herd

 ## Installation